You Can Get An All-Natural Bed Bug Treatment That Actually Works, Or You Could…

 ...or you could invite all those chemicals into your house.

 Oh, right, the bed bug exterminator will probably be recommending harsh chemicals.
-You see, the bed bugs that exist today are the descendants of the ones that survived the harsh chemicals of the 1920s-1980s.
-Many of them can withstand the old, weaker pesticides, so more potent pesticides must be used in your bedroom where you sleep.
+You see, the bed bugs that exist today are the descendants of the ones that survived the harsh chemicals of the 1920s and 1980s.
+Many of them can withstand the old, weaker pesticides, so more potent pesticides must be used in the bedroom where you sleep.
 Do you want those chemicals in your bedroom?

 ...or you could let the neighbors know you have bed bugs.